Track Your Heart Rate Variability for Maximum Sports Performance!

 Heart rate variability is widely researched in the context of sports performance.
 In general, athletes and individuals with an active lifestyle are more resilient to stress and have a higher HRV.
 Proper sleep and recovery, meditation, balanced nutrition, and regular exercise can positively impact heart rate variability.

 This marker is considered one of the most important training and recovery indicators in sports.
 Overtraining, for example, puts stress on your system, which in turn, reduces HRV.
-Studies have found that athletes experiencing high-stress levels make smaller gains in muscle and strength compared to those with low levels of stress.
-(Think of people that do two sessions a day in their “black hole” heart rate zones!)
+Studies have found that athletes experiencing high stress levels make smaller gains in muscle and strength compared to those with low levels of stress.

 Physical and emotional stress can also affect your ability to recover from training and adapt to exercise.
 Other lifestyle factors, such as alcohol consumption, may lower your HRV too.
 Drinking just one glass of red wine can reduce both heart rate and HRV.

 Think of your HRV as an indicator of training readiness.
-Let's say you're constantly sore and fatigue.
-This is often a sign of overtraining.
-If your HRV is lower than normal, you can adjust your workout routine and see whether or not you recover faster and your HRV returns to normal.
+If you're constantly sore and fatigued, it can be a sign of overtraining.
+If your HRV is lower than normal, you can adjust your workout routine and see if you recover faster and your HRV returns to normal.

 Generally, a high HRV score indicates that your body has a strong ability to handle stress and recover.
 A low HRV, by contrast, shows that your body is under physical or psychological stress.